 When The Simpsons Hit & Run released in 2003, the show already had a long list of games under its belt.
 Most had been inconsequential, but around the early 2000s, the show started to gain traction in the gaming industry.
 This was accomplished by taking successful mechanics from other games and implementing them into The Simpsons universe.
 The Simpsons: Road Rage used the driving mechanics found in the arcade game Crazy Taxi.
 The Simpsons: Skateboarding borrowed heavily from the popular Tony Hawk series.

 In true Simpsons fashion, the story of Hit & Run starts simple; a new Buzz Cola with some mysterious ingredients appears to be causing some Springfield citizens to act out of character.
-Add this to the strange black vans that seem to be spying on people around town, it doesn’t take much for everyone’s favourite bumbling fool, Homer Simpson, to put two & two together.
-Although the game is sixteen years old, I won’t spoil the rest of the story because it’s just a really fun, extended episode of The Simpsons.
+Add this to the strange black vans that seem to be spying on people around town, and it doesn’t take much for everyone’s favourite bumbling fool, Homer Simpson, to put two & two together.
+Although the game is sixteen years old, I won’t spoil the rest of the story because it’s just an enjoyable, extended episode of The Simpsons.

-Due to the power limitations of the 6th generation consoles, it wasn’t possible to create a seamless, open world Springfield; instead, the town was split into several districts, including suburbia, the town centre and the squid-port; each district oozing with Simpsons lore & in jokes, just begging to be uncovered.
-In each chapter you play as a member of the Simpsons family (with the exception of Apu in chapter 5) all resplendent with their famed quotes & original dialogue spoken by their official actors, which only heightened the entertainment value of the game.
+Due to the power limitations of the 6th generation consoles, it wasn’t possible to create a seamless, open-world Springfield; instead, the town was split into several districts, including suburbia, the town centre and the squid-port; each district oozing with Simpsons lore & in-jokes, just begging to be uncovered.
+In each chapter you play as a member of the Simpsons family (except Apu in chapter 5) all resplendent with their famed quotes & original dialogue is spoken by their official actors, which only heightened the entertainment value of the game.

-Simpsons Hit & Run isn’t a long game, but it is teaming with collectibles, costumes and, of course, cars.
+Simpsons Hit & Run isn’t a long game, but it is teaming with collectables, costumes and, of course, cars.
 All but a few missions involve cars; some need specific vehicles, but most can be completed in your favourite cars from the show.
 Vehicles can be purchased from the characters who traditionally owned them in the show; for instance, you can buy the plow king from Barney.
 Others can be found in the market place run by Springfield’s unluckiest man, old Gill.
-Missions varied from collecting road kill for slack-jawed yokel, Cledus, to destroying cola stands in order to save the town from zombification; these madcap tasks easily match their madcap characters.
+Missions varied from collecting roadkill for slack-jawed yokel, Cledus, to destroying cola stands to save the town from zombification; these madcap tasks easily match their zany characters.